 If you have no or insufficient health insurance, you need to obtain health insurance from a health insurance company in Germany.
 You are free to choose your health insurance company, please find below some examples.
 More information about the insurance can be obtained directly from the insurance company.

 - Techniker Krankenkasse (TK) Ingolstadt, Nördliche Rindstraße 19, 85057 Ingolstadt

 - Barmer GEK, Ludwigstraße 30, 85049 Ingolstadt

-Further information about the German health insurance system can be found here.
+Here you can find further information about the German health insurance system.

 Here you can find all kinds of insurances (please scroll down for English).

 In Ingolstadt, apartments and rooms in shared flats are rare these days.
 Searching for an appropriate accommodation might therefore take a couple of months.
 Please start looking for a place to live as early as possible.

 Here you can find an overview of the residence halls located in Ingolstadt.

 We strongly recommend searching for accommodation on the private housing market.
 We have summarized some useful links for the private housing market.